c-meier/quizzypeasy/README.md

 **Quizzy Peasy** is a web application where you can test your knowledge about a selected category.
 It offers the features :

 1. Login/Signup/Logout of the application.
-You need to be log to access the features of the application.
+You need to be logged to access the features of the application.
 2. Select a quiz category.
 The quiz is composed of 10 questions.
 3. Review and check your answers.